Preferred IUPAC name: Basic principles

-Retained IUPAC names
+Retained names

 The number of retained non-systematic, trivial names of simple organic compounds (for example formic acid and acetic acid) has been reduced considerably for preferred IUPAC names, although a larger set of retained names is available for general nomenclature.
 The traditional names of simple monosaccharides, α-amino acids and many natural products have been retained as preferred IUPAC names; in these cases the systematic names may be very complicated and virtually never used.
 The name for water itself is a retained IUPAC name.

 Scope of the nomenclature for organic compounds

 In IUPAC nomenclature, all compounds containing carbon atoms are considered organic compounds.
 Organic nomenclature only applies to organic compounds containing elements from the Groups 13 through 17.
 Organometallic compounds of the Groups 1 through 12 are not covered by organic nomenclature.